Our Story.

 Inspired by the Lucky Peach, a ramen exploration magazine, armed with very little knowledge and lots of drive, Setsunai was born!
 We started making brothy noodle bowls topped with kimchi to sell at the Markets; week by week, our fans grew hungrier and hungrier.

-By the Spring of 2017, Josh decided to pivot, converting the kimchi fermenting operation in his kitchen into the small but mighty noodle bar that we know today.
+By Spring of 2017, Josh decided to pivot, converting the kimchi fermenting operation in his kitchen into the noodle bar that we’ve come to know over the years.

 Chef Josh Ratza continues to study and fine-tune his ramen & udon making techniques, developing his well-rounded suite of flavorful broths, while supplementing his nourishing noodle bowls with local meats and vibrant organic produce.